-- 38. The same concerns a broadly formulated aim of the "breach of the guaranteed freedoms and rights of citizens".42 This exception is not narrowly constructed and thus it is open to abuse.
+38. The same concerns a broadly formulated aim of the "breach of the guaranteed freedoms and rights of citizens".
+This exception is not narrowly constructed and thus it is open to abuse.
 As it was already stated above, the ECtHR has clarified that prior restraint should be a measure of last resort, applied only when a publication seriously threatens life, health, public safety or national security.
-Therefore, media coverage which, for instance, is simply defamatory to public figures or private individuals, blasphemous or obscene usually does not meet the above criteria. - 39.
+Therefore, media coverage which, for instance, is simply defamatory to public figures or private individuals, blasphemous or obscene usually does not meet the above criteria.
+In any case, the reference to "citizens" in the English translation is too restrictive, as this would amount to an unjustified difference in treatment between citizens and non-citizens.

+39. The Venice Commission reiterates its conclusion above that Article 50 of the Montenegrin Constitution does not permit censorship for the purpose of preserving public morals or individual rights.
 In sum, the Venice Commission is of the view that all references to "morality" and "rights of citizens" should be removed from the law, insofar as banning of the future publications is concerned.